jyotirmoy3435/GeminiWatermarkRemover/README.md

 ## 📄 License

-This project is for educational purposes.
-All rights to the generated images belong to their respective creators and platform terms.
+Distributed under the MIT License.
+See `LICENSE` for more information.

+## ⚠️ Disclaimer

+This project is developed strictly for **educational purposes** to demonstrate client-side image processing techniques, reverse alpha blending algorithms, and browser extension architecture.

+The author does not encourage violating any platform's Terms of Service.
+All rights regarding the generated images and the watermarking technology belong to Google.
+Use this software responsibly.